DMTF/Redfish-Interface-Emulator/README.md

 The 'pip freeze' command can be used to display the installed packages and their revision.

 ### Cloud

 The required python packages for a Cloud Foundry environment are listed in the file **./requirements.txt**.
 The file lists the Python package, without the revision.
 The packages will be installed automatically during invocation.

+### Docker

+Use one of these actions to pull or build the container:

+* Pull the container from Docker Hub:

+    ```bash
+    docker pull dmtf/redfish-interface-emulator:latest
+    ```
+* Build a container from local source:

+    ```bash
+    docker build -t dmtf/redfish-interface-emulator:latest.
+    ```
+* Build a container from GitHub:

+    ```bash
+    docker build -t dmtf/redfish-interface-emulator:latest https://github.com/DMTF/Redfish-Interface-Emulator.git
+    ```

 ## Invocation